Jess Green is an Australian guitarist, vocalist, composer songwriter and educator

 Jess is a sought after music educator and has taught at The Australian Institute of Music, The University of Western Sydney, The SIMA Young Women’s Jazz Workshops, and has toured for Musica Viva in Schools for over 8 years.
 Jess is now based in Canberra and as well as continuing to perform nationally, she teaches guitar at ANU, Burgmann College, and at the Canberra Institute of Technology.
 In 2016 Jess was asked to direct the first SIMA Young Women’s Jazz Workshops in Canberra.
 In 2016 Jess launched a new project and stage name Pheno, with a successful crowd funding campaign to record an EP.
 The EP was released in May 2017 (Dragon Year) and launched in Sydney as part of VIVID.

 As Pheno Jess won a CAPO award in 2016 and was awarded Australia Council funding to tour the project nationally in 2017.

-In July 2017 Jess will perform for the Queensland Music Festival as part of the ‘Songs that Made Me’ project, working alongside Deborah Conway, Clare Bowditch and Hannah Macklin.
+In July 2017 Jess toured for the Queensland Music Festival as part of Katie Noonan’s ‘Songs that Made Me’ project, working alongside, Deborah Conway, Clare Bowditch and Hannah Macklin.
 In current projects, Jess is currently composing the score for a production of ‘Boys Will Be Boys’ to perform at the Street Theatre, Canberra Oct 2017.